 The next (third) chapter of the Bhagavad Gita is devoted to the subject of Karma Yoga–the yoga of selfless action, including the performance of one’s own duty and the service of humanity.
 In my opinion, the final and complete word on the subject is Swami Vivekananda’s small book Karma Yoga, and I recommend that you obtain and study it.
 But for now let us consider Krishna’s anticipation of the subject.

-“Your right is to action alone; never to its fruits at any time.
-Never should the fruits of actions be your motive; never let there be attachment to inaction in you” (2:47).
+Your authority is for action alone, never to its fruits at any time.
+Never should the fruits of action be your motive; and never should there be attachment to inaction in you (2:47).

 Karma/work and its fruit